Doug Moench: Career

 In late August 1982, Moench left Marvel due to disagreements with then editor-in-chief Jim Shooter.
 He was hired by DC, and from 1983 to 1986 he wrote Batman and Detective Comics.
 He co-created new villains including Nightslayer in Detective Comics #529 (Aug.
 1983) Black Mask in Batman #386 (Aug.
 1985), and the Film Freak in Batman #395 (May 1986).
 He and artist Don Newton produced the story in which Jason Todd replaces Dick Grayson as Robin in Batman #368 (February 1984).
-His first run on the title ended with issue #400 which featured work by several popular comics artists and included an introduction by novelist Stephen King.
+His first run on the title ended with issue #400, which featured work by several popular comics artists and included an introduction by novelist Stephen King.
 In his second run on the title from 1992 to 1998, Moench was one of the writers of the "Knightfall" storyline and wrote Batman #500 in which the character Azrael replaced Bruce Wayne as Batman.
 The "KnightsEnd" arc which saw the return of Bruce Wayne to the role of Batman was co-written by Moench as well.
 Other Batman storylines which Moench contributed to include "Contagion", "Legacy", and "Cataclysm".

 Working at DC Comics in the 1980s, Moench wrote Omega Men and The Spectre.
 He was one of the contributors to the DC Challenge limited series in 1986 and co-created Electric Warrior with artist Jim Baikie; Lords of the Ultra-Realm with Pat Broderick; and Slash Maraud with Gulacy.

 Moench has frequently been paired with the artist and inker team of Kelley Jones and John Beatty on several Elseworlds graphic novels, including Batman & Dracula: Red Rain and a long run of the monthly Batman comic.
 In 1994, Moench co-wrote the Batman-Spawn: War Devil intercompany crossover with Chuck Dixon and Alan Grant.

 Personal life

 Moench and his wife, Debra, have a son, Derek.
-Moench currently lives in Pennsylvania.
+As of 2018, Moench lives in Pennsylvania.